hasarahman/Deploy-a-Website-Locally-with-Express/README.md

-Deploying a website locally with Express is fast and easy.
+Deploying a web app locally with Express is fast and easy.

 I'll show you how to install node.js and express and get a simple hello world application up and running.
 This tutorial is tailored towards Mac users.
 All steps below are performed from the CLI.